mikhailshilkov/mikhailio-docpad/src/documents/2019/02/from-yaml-to-typescript-developers-view-on-cloud-automation/index.html.md

 Serverless URL Shortener
 ------------------------

 I'm a big proponent of the serverless architecture: the style of cloud applications being a combination of serverless functions and managed cloud services.
 They are fast to develop, effortless to run and cost pennies unless the application gets lots of users.
+However, even serverless applications require infrastructure provisioning, like databases, queues, and other sources of events and destinations of data.

 My examples are going to use Amazon AWS, but this could be Microsoft Azure or Google Cloud Platform too.